 Cost and ROI consideration

-Finally, ensure the solution aligns with your budget and provides measurable return on investment.
+Finally, the solution should align with your budget and provide measurable return on investment.

 Evaluate: